ArneCL/BlogPosts/reactjs-react-router-browser-history-quick-start-tutorial.md

     bundle.js  858 kB       0  [emitted]  main
         + 228 hidden modules

-And now if you visit your index.html file on our web server, you should see the router in action, complete with browser history.
+And now if you visit your index.html file on your web server, you should see the router in action, complete with browser history.

 The first page will just be what we defined in our MainLayout.
-If you want a default component there, use `<IndexRoute component={Index} />` without your `Route` and create the `Index` component.
+If you want a default component there, use `<IndexRoute component={Index} />` within your `Route` and create the `Index` component.